dattgoswami/bluefin-exchange-contracts-sui/README.md

 - Install dependencies using `yarn`
 - Create a wallet on sui using `sui client new-address secp256k1`
 - Create `.env` file using `.env.example` provided.
 Specify the DEPLOYER_SEED (secp256k1) and DEPLOY_ON (See `networks.json` for available networks to deploy) The Deployer account must be in sui-client addresses.
-- To deploy fake pyth oracle contract for testing purposes run `yarn deploy:pyth` Then continue to deploy bluefin_foundation
+- To deploy pyth oracle contract for testing purposes run `yarn deploy:pyth` Then continue to deploy bluefin_foundation
 - To deploy `bluefin_foundation` contracts run `yarn deploy` The script will deploy the contracts, and create any markets specified in `DeploymentConfig.ts`, extract created objects and write them to `./deployment.json` file